Elizabeth Ann Seton: Early life

-The couple had five children, but the marriage ended in separation.
-During the breakup, their stepmother rejected Elizabeth and her older sister.
-When their father travelled to London for further medical studies, the sisters lived temporarily in New Rochelle with their paternal uncle, William Bayley, and his wife, Sarah (Pell) Bayley.
-Elizabeth endured a time of darkness, grieving the absence of a second mother, as she later reflected in her journals.
+After Richard and Charlotte divorced, she refused to take Elizabeth and her older sister.
+When Richard traveled to London for further medical studies, the two sisters moved in with their paternal uncle, William Bayley, and his wife, Sarah (Pell) Bayley.
+During this period, Elizabeth mourned her rejection by Charlotte, as she later reflected in her journals.
+During one bout of depression, Elizabeth considered committing suicide by overdosing on laudanum.
+She later credited God for ending those thoughts.

-In these journals, Elizabeth showed her love for nature, poetry, and music, especially the piano.
+Elizabeth's journals showed her love for nature, poetry, and music, especially the piano.
 Other entries expressed her religious aspirations and favorite passages from her reading, showing her introspection and natural bent toward contemplation.
-Elizabeth was fluent in French and English, a fine musician, and an accomplished horsewoman.
+Elizabeth was fluent in French and English, could play the piano, and was an accomplished horse rider.